 The vestry consists of the rector, the senior warden, the junior warden and 12 members of the parish, who are elected for three-year terms.

 Access our directory of vestry members.

 Vestry Meeting Notes

 There are currently seven standing committees of the vestry:

-The Finance committee is chaired by the parish treasurer, who has the responsibility for maintaining all parish funds, receiving and disbursing monies in accordance with approved budget, maintaining accounts.
+The Finance & Property committee is chaired by the parish treasurer, who has the responsibility for maintaining all parish funds, receiving and disbursing monies in accordance with approved budget, maintaining accounts.
 Membership on the Finance committee is open to vestry and non-vestry members.

 The Governance committee is a vestry committee appointed to examine and suggest ways to improve the work of the vestry and vestry committees, to develop leadership in the parish and to support the work of non-vestry parish committees.

 The New Leadership committee is charged with helping to identify the next generation of leaders within our parish.